semmelsamu/elektro-2/README.md

-# psem-elektro2
+# elektro-2

 ## What is this?

-This is the project repo of our school course.
-We want to build and code a weather balloon and let it fly.
-While in the air, the weather balloon will collect sensor data and send it down to a server.
-It will also save the data local on a sd card.
+This is the project repo of our school project.
+We build weather balloon and let it fly.
+While in the air, the weather balloon collects data and saves it to a sd card.